JayanthSD2003/DMS_SARATHI_-Driver-Monitoring_System-/README.md

 ## Non-Technical Description

-The SARATHI_DMS: (Safety Assisted Responsive Automated Technology for Highway Independance_Driver Monitoring System) is designed to help drivers stay awake and alert while on the road.
+The Driver Monitoring System is designed to help drivers stay awake and alert while on the road.
 Here's how it works:

 ### Keeping an Eye on You
 The system uses a webcam to watch the driver’s face in real-time.
 It looks for signs that the driver might be getting sleepy.